ashishkujoy/nexus/api_migration.md

 - /src/app/api/batch/route.ts - Monolithic API (source to extract from)

 Start With
-Begin with Feedbacks API (/api/batches/[batchId]/feedbacks/route.ts) as it's the next logical step and has clear operations to migrate.
+Begin with Individual Intern API (/api/batches/[batchId]/interns/[internId]/route.ts) as it's the next logical step and has clear operations to migrate.